nhoening/gritttt-rss/greader-import/README.md

 2. You need to export your shared/starred items from your Google account.
 Go to `Google Reader -> settings -> Import/Export -> Download your data through Takeout`.
-In the zip-archive, you'll get from this, there should be two files called `shared.json` and `starred.json`.
+In the zip-archive, you will get from this, there should be two files called `shared.json` and `starred.json`.
 Put them in this directory.

+3 .
+If you want, you can link all imported items to a certain feed.
-3. Make sure a dedicated feed exists in your tt-rss.
-You can insert it via executing the SQL in the file `create-gritttt-feed.sql`, which you can find in the main directory.
-Take note of the ID this feed has in the table `ttrss_feeds` (You'll need that to create imports).
+You can insert a new feed into the DB by executing the SQL in the file `create-gritttt-feed.sql`, which you can find in the main directory.
+Take note of the ID this feed has in the table `ttrss_feeds` (You will need that while you create imports).
+However, if you simply want the items to be in your database (you can always find them in the virtual feeds for published and starred items, anyway), you can skip this step.

 # Importing

 1. Execute the `import.py` script ("python import.py" in a terminal).
-Tell it your user Id & the feed ID when it asks for them, and decide if you want shared and/or starred items.
+Tell it your user Id & (possibly) the feed ID when it asks for them, and decide if you want shared and/or starred items.
 You should now have a file called `gritttt-import.sql` in this directory.

 2. Import the resulting SQL in `gritttt-import.sql` into your tt-rss database (via some import functionality, e.g. with phpMyAdmin).

 Notes: